 Cisplatin or docetaxel neurotoxicity has been tied to Lhermitte's sign.

-Multiple sclerosis is a chronic disease which can sometimes follow an unpredictable trajectory.
+Multiple sclerosis is a chronic disease that can sometimes follow an unpredictable trajectory.
 It is best to enhance patient outcomes by integrating a team-based approach, including nurses, physician assistants, and physicians should be used in managing patients who live with multiple sclerosis.
 Consider speaking to the patient about implementing new physicians and services to their overall care, such a palliative medicine, as such resources can offer a new range of support to the family and the patient.
 [Level V]

 |||The Relationship Between Preoperative Clinical Presentation and Quantitative Magnetic Resonance Imaging Features in Patients With Degenerative Cervical Myelopathy., Nouri A,Tetreault L,Dalzell K,Zamorano JJ,Fehlings MG,, Neurosurgery, 2017 Jan 1 [PubMed PMID: 27607403]|